 In other words, many of the things I look for in quick and simple dinners.
 If you don’t have time to go grocery shopping or simply want to make the dish your own, use whatever vegetables you have in the fridge instead of the ones I’ve included.

 The star of the show is definitely the tofu and the subtly sweet almond sauce.
-As I’ve mentioned in my previous recipe post, tofu definitely doesn’t have to be boring!
+As I’ve mentioned quite a few times, tofu definitely doesn’t have to be boring!
 It’s all about how you prepare it.
 And although I’ve only tested the recipe with almond butter, I’m sure it would work wonderfully with other nut/seed butter varieties.

 Let me know in the comments: are you as much of a fan of stir-fries as I am?
 If you end up giving this tofu rice stir-fry recipe a go, be sure to tag me on Instagram (@earthofmariaa), so I can see your creation!